ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

 This invokes the `Example: AWS IAM: Change Profile Password` workflow, which calls the `AWS IAM: Update Login Profile` function.

-On successful completion a note will be created indicting status of action.
+On successful completion of the workflow, a note is created indicting the status of the action.

 <details><summary>Inputs:</summary>
 <p>